 Now, if you’re thinking I just piled everything delicious on an eggplant until I couldn’t taste the eggplant, you’re right.
 That was, in fact, my general approach.
 Hummus spiked with marinated artichokes, lamb meatballs studded with dried apricots, and a zippy lemon yogurt sauce, I truly held nothing back.
 This trio would make anything taste good.
 But, to my great surprise, I found myself appreciating what the eggplant brought to this dish.
 Sure, the toppings did dominate flavor-wise, but the eggplant brought this lush almost custard-like quality to the dish that I would not trade for any flatbread, root veg or grain in the world.

 Yes, this Roasted Eggplant surprised me big time.
 So much so, I have a hunch I will be buying the purple buggers on the regular now.
 Well, let’s not go nuts!
 Maybe not on the regular, how about semi-occasionally?
-Biannually?
+B

 What about you?
 Are you about that eggplant life or not so much?
 Let me know in the comments below.
 This isn’t a ploy for more comments, I’m genuinely curious.
 In my unscientific polling of my friends and family, I feel like it is a divisive vegetable.
 But divisive or not, I think everyone can agree on this Roasted Eggplant with Apricot Lamb Meatballs and Artichoke Hummus.
 It’s true!
 Don’t believe me?
 Make it for yourself and prepare to eat your words…and your eggplant.